Mamta's Kitchen

 Instructions

-1. Heat ghee in a wok or kadhai.
+2. Heat ghee in a wok or karahi.

-7. After prayers, serve 1 dessert spoonful per person, in the right cupped palm, placed above the left cupped palm.
-It can be served in small paper cups too, but traditionally, it is served in palms.
+9. After prayers, serve 1 dessert spoonful per person.
+In the old days, it was served in the right cupped palm placed above the left cupped palm.
+These days, it is usually served in small paper cup.

 Notes